Kwun Tong Maryknoll College: Admission

-Half of the college's total Form one students admitted are from primary schools in Kwun Tong District, with the remaining from other districts like Tseung Kwan O and Wong Tai Sin District.
-Every year, applicants are invited to attend an admission interview which is conducted in English.
-Other admission selection criteria include applicants' performance in extra-curricular activities, awards, certificates.
-Due to good reputation and the alumni's achievement, the competition among applicants during the admission selection procedure is very keen.
+Half of the college's total Form 1 intake are from primary schools in Kwun Tong District, with the remaining from other districts like Tseung Kwan O and Wong Tai Sin District.
+Every year, applicants are invited to attend an admission interview conducted in English.
+Other admission selection criteria include applicants' performance in extra-curricular activities, awards, and certificates.
+Due to good reputation and alumni's achievements, there is keen competition among applicants during the admission selection procedure.

-Houses

-At the time of admission, each student is appointed to join one of the six houses randomly.
-Every year, the six houses compete with one another in the annual big competitions such as Sports Day, Swimming Gala and Music Contest, to see which house would be the annual overall champion.
-The Houses' names are as follows:

 School song

-The school song was written by Mr. Lo Yui Chi; lyrics were by Rev. John Geitner.
+The school song was written by Mr. Lo Yui-chi; lyrics were by Rev. John Geitner.
 M.M.

 College Publications

-The college publishes a school yearbook and a school newspaper annually.
-The Student Publications Committee, part of the Student Council, is responsible for that.
+The Student Publications Committee, part of the school's student council, is responsible for publishing a school yearbook and two issues of school newspaper annually.